hcheng826/guppy/README.md

 ## User Operations

 - Deposit: Deposit stablecoins and mint gToken. gToken is like cToken whose value appreciates over time.
+- Redeem: Burn the gToken and get underlying token based on the exchange rate.
 - Set collateral: Set the deposited asset as collaterals in order to borrow other assets.
 - Borrow: User can borrow the asset it wants to borrow.
 The amount is limited by the collateral factor
 - Liquidate: When the collateral value relative the debt value decrease to below the threshold, the borrowing position become liquidatable.
 Anyone can liquidate the position and get the collateral in discount.